mateogom400/NOC_project/README.md

 ![Rolling-horizon A* + MPC local planning demo](assets/rolling_horizon_demo.gif)

-*Inline preview accelerated to ≈3× so it renders directly in the README everywhere.*

 What you'll see in the clip is the full herarchical baseline stack in action: the LiDAR-based Gaussian occupancy grid, the A\* planner generating a collision-free path, and the MPC tracking it while reacting to dynamic obstacles.
 The BO-tuned parameters yield smoother trajectories with better obstacle clearance compared to the hand-tuned baseline.

 ### Baseline vs. BO-tuned trajectories